swcarpentry/make-novice/03-variables.md

 Let us set about removing some of the repetition from our Makefile.

-In our `results.txt` rule we duplicate the data file names and the archive name:
+In our `results.txt` rule we duplicate the data file names and the name of the results file name:

 ~~~ {.make}
 results.txt : isles.dat abyss.dat last.dat
         python zipf_test.py abyss.dat isles.dat last.dat > results.txt
 ~~~

-Looking at the archive name first, we can replace it in the action with `$@`:
+Looking at the results file name first, we can replace it in the action with `$@`:

 ~~~ {.make}